 To register to a individual training activity, please consult our live interactive webinars.

-Training to improve awareness of health care professionals evolving with premature infants, credited for 2H of CNE.P.F.S.D.© : Educational training program on developmental care
+Training to improve awareness of health care professionals working with premature infants, credited for 2H of CNE.P.F.S.D.© : Educational training program on developmental care

-Training program on theoretical and practical constructs surrounding developmental care, credited for 7H of CNE.P.F.S.D.©+: Advanced training program in developmental care - coaching at the bedside
+Training program on theoretical and clinical practice recommendations for developmental care, credited for 7H of CNE.P.F.S.D.©+: Advanced training program in developmental care - coaching at the bedside

 Training program on the institutional implementation of developmental care in NICU, credited for 4H of CNE.P.T.D.© : Educational program on facilitating the transition home of premature infants